isovic/graphmap/README.md

 3. LCSk.
 4. Filtering seeds reported by LCSk.
 5. Output overlaps in MHAP-like format (instead of Jaccard score, fraction of bases covered by seeds is reported; instead of '# shared min-mers' the number of seeds which survived filtering is reported).
 Other formats will be supported soon.

+Note that the overlappers are still experimental, and require thorough testing.

 ### Quick start on Linux x64